allantsai123/COSC310TravelBot/README.md

 		This API lets the user input a sentence and the travelbot will be able to translate that sentence from English into French.

 		Sample Output:

+			Travel Bot:Hello.
+Can I help you plan a trip?

+			User: translate kelowna is an awesome place.

+			Travel Bot: The French translation is: Kelowa est un endroit génial.

 	-Google Street View